SnappFr/react-native-image-base64/README.md

 # react-native-image-base64-png

-This is a fork of [this](https://github.com/Snapp-FidMe/react-native-image-base64) library, modified to support png on android.
+This is a fork of [this](https://github.com/Snapp-FidMe/react-native-image-base64) library, modified to support png on android and export typescript types.

 That repo in turn is a working rewrite of [this](https://github.com/xfumihiro/react-native-image-to-base64) abandoned library.
 It provides a very simple way to convert an image to a base64 string.